 - Support policy development, implementation, and communication, and provide strategic consulting in key areas affecting program outcomes, including community solar and community energy, net metering, solar transition, financing and securitization, net metering, the Energy Master Plan, the Renewable Portfolio Standard, and other important issues. - Continue to educate the market about the SREC financing structure and Solar Renewable Energy Certificates (SRECs).
 Focus on encouraging large-scale solar projects and developers to continue to participate in NJCEP's programs as projects develop.
 This will ensure solar projections and reporting statistics remain viable. - Continue to provide clear, consistent messaging around the two renewable energy incentive programs: REIP and SREC Registration Program.
-Work to defuse market confusion around eligibility requirements and project enrollment procedures. - Promote the newly implemented Renewable Energy Manufacturing Incentive (REMI) that offers increased rebates to New Jersey residents, businesses, local governments, and non-profit organizations that purchase and install solar panels, inverters, and racking systems manufactured in New Jersey. - Promote workshops for key market segments, industry, and trade allies, including Solar 101 and REIP Trade Ally Training. - Facilitate renewable integration with energy efficiency by cross promoting to customers and communicating the message that the standard/higher solar rebate offer requires participation in NJCEP energy efficiency activities.
+Work to defuse market confusion around eligibility requirements and project enrollment procedures.
+Enable REIP solar applicants in funding cycle 3 who are not able to obtain an approval due to funding limitations to choose to have their application automatically entered into the SREC Registration Program. - Promote the newly implemented Renewable Energy Manufacturing Incentive (REMI) that offers increased rebates to New Jersey residents, businesses, local governments, and non-profit organizations that purchase and install solar panels, inverters, and racking systems manufactured in New Jersey. - Promote workshops for key market segments, industry, and trade allies, including Solar 101 and REIP Trade Ally Training.

+• Facilitate renewable integration with energy efficiency by cross promoting to customers and communicating the message that the standard/higher solar rebate offer requires participation in NJCEP energy efficiency activities.